mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 Out[13]: DecisionTreeClassifier(criterion='entropy', max_depth=3)
 ```

-Right now, we have two estimators from the class `DecisionTreeClassifier()` , namely `clf1` and `clf2`, both fitted to our training data.
-Alternatively, we could have continued with `clf1`, setting `clf1.max_depth = 3`.
-Anyway, don't forget that, every time you refit a model, the previous results are wiped off.
+Right now, we have two estimators from the class `DecisionTreeClassifier()`, namely `clf1` and `clf2`, both trained on our data.
+Alternatively, we could have retrained `clf1`, setting `clf1.max_depth = 3`.
+Anyway, don't forget that, every time you refit a scikit-learn estimator, the previous results are wiped off.

 The confusion matrix gets better, specially the false negatives: